 At times Vettel's dominance was reminiscent of that of his countryman, Michael Schumacher, and similarly his success - and perceived arrogance - was not appreciated by the fans or media.
 Indeed, at a number of events the German was booed during and after the podium ceremony, many putting this down to his actions in Malaysia.

-For 2014, Vettel is joined by another Australian, the ever smiling Daniel Ricciardo.
-Whether the German is able to break the Aussie's spirit, or whether Daniel will be able to assert himself within the team, remains to be seen.
+For 2014, Vettel was joined by another Australian, the ever smiling Daniel Ricciardo.
+In the wake of the German's domination, certainly in 2013, coupled with the manner in which he had seen off Webber it remained to be seen whether Vettel would break Ricciardo's spirit, or whether the Australian would be able to assert himself within the team.

-The raft of new rules has most of the teams worried, and though Adrian Newey's frown is deeper than ever, his genius, combined with that of his team and his driver(s) suggests that it would be downright stupid to bet against the Austrian outfit continuing its impressive reign.
-On the hand, a number of 'defections' from the team, most notably Head of Aerodynamics, Peter Prodromou, to McLaren and Chief Engineer Vehicle Dynamics, Mark Ellis, to Mercedes could well have an impact.
+The raft of new rules had most of the teams worried, and no doubt Adrian Newey's deeper than ever frown reflected this, that and a number of high profile 'defections' including; Head of Aerodynamics, Peter Prodromou, to McLaren and Chief Engineer Vehicle Dynamics, Mark Ellis, to Mercedes.